+Did you know Opana is a surprisingly dangerous drug?
 Parents are often shocked when their teen or a friend of their teen experiences an Opana overdose.
-This little-known painkiller is deadly even in small doses and can cause overdose when used in large amounts, mixed with alcohol and other drugs or used improperly.
-Unaware of the deadly chemical changes that occur in the body when these little pills are present, many teens experiment with them with devastating results.
+This little-known painkiller is deadly even in small doses.
+It can cause overdose when used in large amounts, mixed with alcohol and other drugs.
+Unaware of the deadly chemical changes that occur in the body, many teens experiment with them with devastating results.

 What Does an Opana Overdose Look Like?

 If you suspect that your teen has overdosed on Opana or any other prescription narcotic painkiller, call 911 immediately.
 Overdose is deadly if untreated.
 Do not wait to make the call.
-Be prepared to tell the emergency dispatcher what drug your teen has likely taken and in what amounts, her age and other descriptive information including co-occurring diagnoses and other medications she may be taking.
+Be prepared to tell the emergency dispatcher what drug your teen has likely taken.
+They need dose, age and other descriptive information.
+This includes co-occurring diagnoses and other medications he/she may be taking.

 Some signs of an Opana overdose include: